Flying Dutchman (train): Early history

 The name Flying Dutchman has a convoluted history.
-In common with many steam and diesel locomotives such as a London and North Eastern Railway A1s and British Rail class 55 'Deltic', the Flying Dutchman was named after The Flying Dutchman, a famous racehorse, which had won both the Derby and St. Leger in 1849.
-The racehorse was in turn named after the famous Dutch Admiral Tromp.
+In common with many steam and diesel locomotives such as a London and North Eastern Railway A1s and British Rail Class 55 'Deltic', the Flying Dutchman was named after The Flying Dutchman, a famous racehorse, which had won both the Derby and St. Leger in 1849.
+The racehorse was in turn named after the mythical ghost ship.

 In 1845 the 09:30 morning express train between London Paddington and Exeter St Davids was taking 5 hours with stops at Didcot, Bath, Bristol and Taunton, this being reduced to 4½ hours during that year.
 In 1848 the train, now the 09:50 from London Paddington, covered the 53.1 miles to Didcot in 55 minutes, setting a world record start-to-stop average of 57.9 mph.
 The return train was the 11:45 from Exeter.
 In 1849, the Train took on the name "Flying Dutchman", and added a stop at Chippenham without extending the overall journey time.
 The up train time was changed to 12:30 which gave an arrival at Paddington of 17:00.

-In the 1850s performance deteriorated, but the introduction of a service from London Waterloo to Exeter Queen Street (now Exeter Central) in 4¾ hours by the London & South Western Railway (LSWR) in 1862 resulted in the down Flying Dutchman being retimed to leave Paddington at 11:45 with the 1840s journey time of 4½ hours being restored.
+In the 1850s performance deteriorated, but the introduction of a service from London Waterloo to Exeter Queen Street (now Exeter Central) in 4¾ hours by the London and South Western Railway (LSWR) in 1862 resulted in the down Flying Dutchman being retimed to leave Paddington at 11:45 with the 1840s journey time of 4½ hours being restored.
 This was, however, a brief interlude and soon the time to Exeter has stretched to 5 hours and 5 minutes.
 At this time the train left Paddington with 7 coaches.
 Two were detached at Swindon; one for Weymouth and the other for Cheltenham, and after detaching 2 more at Newton Abbot for Torquay the remaining three coaches worked through to Plymouth.
-By 1867 things had got so bad for the GWR that the Flying Dutchman ceased running, being cancelled in October of that year.
+By 1867 the GWR was doing so poorly that the Flying Dutchman ceased running in October of that year.